-Although ontologies provide structures for concept representation, they present some challenges.
+Although ontologies provide structures for concept representation, they present some challenges (REFS).
 One of these challenges is that an Ontology is a static structure, meaning that over time, its contents do not get updated without human help, hence they can become obsolete.
 Also in order to update an Ontology, as they are complex structures, the maintenance necessary still requires much resources to do it, and this can increase its costs.
-As referred above, the Ontology is a shared structured, and its concepts need to be recognized by all.
 This recognition process requires time to do it and could bring more delay and raise the costs of an Ontology.

-One of the areas that deal with the creation and maintenance of an ontology, is Ontology Learning (OL) which studies the mechanisms and processes to transform heavy tasks like creation and maintenance of Ontologies, into a semi (with human help) or complete automatic process (without human help).
+One of the areas that deal with the creation and maintenance of an ontology, is Ontology Learning (OL) which studies the mechanisms and processes to transform heavy tasks like creation and maintenance of Ontologies, into a semi or complete automatic process.
 Although semi-automatic processes for its creation or maintenance, these processes still require human support, for instance of an ontology expert, to simple tasks like to add new concepts discovered to the ontology.

 One of the motors that drive OL itself is the recognition of patterns in the data that could originate knowledge to further evaluation.
 A pattern, specifically in semantics, can be seen as a predictable occurrence that repeats itself along some text data.
-Furthermore, Knowledge “is a familiarity, awareness or understanding of someone or something, such as facts, information, descriptions or skills, which is acquired through experience or education by perceiving, discovering or learning.”
-(Wikipedia, 2015) For instance, this could be learned from some information not yet known or unpredictable in the domain.
+Furthermore, Knowledge “is a familiarity, awareness or understanding of someone or something, such as facts, information, descriptions or skills, which is acquired through experience or education by perceiving, discovering or learning” (Wikipedia, 2015) For instance, this could be learned from some information not yet known or unpredictable in the domain.
 Therefore, OL provides techniques to discover knowledge.

 For a system be able to recognize patterns and further extract knowledge from data and information, several processes can be used.
-Data Mining (also referred in literature as Knowledge Discovery in Databases or KDD) is one of them, and is a process to analyse and discover patterns and knowledge in data.
+Data Mining (also referred in literature as Knowledge Discovery in Databases or KDD) is one of them, and is a process to analyse and discover patterns and knowledge in data (REFS).
 Data mining allows experts to find knowledge in new data or data they already have.
 Additionally, with data mining techniques, decision makers can use the new knowledge that otherwise could be unknown or unavailable, to make better decisions.

-The main objective of the work developed in this dissertation is to present an approach that could help and ease the process of ontology creation and maintenance.
+Having settled the context, urge to say that this dissertation aims at presenting an approach to support the process of ontology creation and maintenance.
 Specifically, the proposed approach adopts a mechanism suitable for the use of data mining techniques for pattern discovery and extraction, and knowledge discovery from unstructured sources of information.
 From a document corpus, the techniques will be applied to discover knowledge.
-Additionally, is also proposed an approach to help maintain and update CVs, namely domain ontologies, with the previous discovered knowledge.
+Additionally, it is also proposed an approach to help maintain and update CVs, namely domain ontologies, with the previous discovered knowledge.
 Furthermore, a proof of concept to represent this approach, referred as DOKS (Dynamic Ontology learning with Knowledge sources from unstructured text System), is also part of the results produced.

 Challenges

 One of the biggest challenges in information systems when constructing a CV is to find both meaning and relations among concepts and ideas.
-Similarly, other challenge is to discover knowledge in sources of information that could be later used, for instance, to update a CV.
-This dissertation propose an approach to solve these challenges based in the following research question:
+Similarly, other challenge is to discover knowledge in sources of information that could be later used, for instance, to update a CV( REFS, tu não inventaste estes challenges!).
+This dissertation proposes an approach to help solving these challenges based in the following guiding question:

-How to formally discover and quantify semantic relations between concepts in a domain ontology, using external sources of non-structured information?
+Is it possible to formally discover and quantify semantic relations between concepts in a domain ontology, using external sources of non-structured information?

-That question raises the hypothesis which leads the development of this work, as follows:
+That question highlights the research path leading the development of this work, as follows: